THE SPIRIT OF GRACE

 How then do you still or quieten your agitated or noisy mind?

-Afterwards, you may receive or experience pure, intuitive or divine spontaneous flow of thoughts, words, impressions or visions in your heart (Hab.
-2:1-3).
-However, it is good to always write down all the spontaneous or intuitive thoughts, words, or impressions you receive in your heart so that you can check them against God’s written Word.
+It is good to always write down all the spontaneous or intuitive thoughts, words, or impressions you receive in your heart while waiting upon the Lord so that you can check them against God’s written Word.

-The Bible is the spiritual standard or index for judging any voice or spiritual leading you receive!
+The Bible is the spiritual standard or index for judging every word, thought, impression, voice or vision you receive from God.

 It is also wise to seek for godly counsel from your pastor or a mature believer in Christ before you act upon any voice, spontaneous thought, word or impression which comes to your heart while waiting upon God for divine leading, guidance or direction on sensitive matters.